dniccum/nova-custom-email-sender/README.md

     | Email Template
     |--------------------------------------------------------------------------
     |
-    | The Blade template used to send the email.
-By default this template
+    | The Blade template used to send the email and if the mailable should parse
-    | utilizes the existing notification layout template.
-So any modifications
+    | it as markdown.
+By default this template utilizes the existing notification
-    | that you have made to this layout template (like the header, colors, etc)
+    | layout template.
+So any modifications that you have made to this layout
-    | will be inherited by the view supplied by this package.
+    | template (like the header, colors, etc) will be inherited by the view
+    | supplied by this package.
+    |
     | IMPORTANT: If you decide to supply your own Blade template, make sure that
     | it includes a {!! $content !!} tag as this is what is used to parse the
     | WYSIWYG's content
     |
     */

-    'template' => resource_path('vendor/custom-email-sender/email'),
+    'template' => [
+        'markdown' => true,
+        'view' => 'vendor.custom-email-sender.email'
+    ],

     /*
     |--------------------------------------------------------------------------